lenzirodrigo/lenzirodrigo.github.io/about.md

 permalink: /about/
 ---

-I'm Rodrigo Lenzi, I'm Software Engineer at Starmount.
+I'm Rodrigo Lenzi, I'm a Software Engineer at Starmount.

 This is my personal site.